Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 -   Greater capacity, smaller cost per bit
 -   Greater capacity, slower access speed

 ### Hierarchy in a nutshell

-The way out of above dilemma is to not rely on a single memory component or technology, but to employ a memory hierarchy.
+The way out of the above dilemma is to not rely on a single memory component or technology but to employ a memory hierarchy.
 A typical hierarchy is illustrated in Figure 1.14.
 As one goes down the hierarchy, the following occur:

 1. Decreasing cost per bit
 2. Increasing capacity